Public Safety Partnership About

 OKC Public Safety Partnership

-In August 2023, Mayor David Holt announced the OKC Public Safety Partnership as the continued effort to enhance and refine de-escalation, community engagement and accountability among law enforcement policies as presented in the Recommendations Report(PDF, 2MB) to Oklahoma City Council on March 1, 2022, from 21CP Solutions.
+In August 2023, Mayor David Holt announced the OKC Public Safety Partnership as the continued effort to enhance and refine de-escalation, community engagement and accountability among law enforcement policies.

 Law enforcement de-escalation policy